 Whilst the risk of being injured or killed by a falling tree or branch is statistically very low, from time to time the British media carry reports of tragic fatal incidents involving trees.
-These incidents should remind landowners and those in control of land supporting trees of the need to manage the risks associated with them.
+These incidents should remind landowners and those in control of land on which trees are present of the need to manage the risks associated with them.

-Where a tree is hazardous because of decay or structural weakness and shows external signs of being in such a condition the occupier of the land on which it stands is normally liable under UK law for any personal injury or damage that it causes.
-The occupier is whoever has possession of and controls the land.
+When a tree becomes hazardous because of decay or structural weakness and exhibits external signs of being in such a condition, the occupier of the land on which it stands is normally liable under UK law for any personal injury or damage that it may cause.
+The occupier is identified as whoever has possession of and controls the land.

 To view the full resource please click the link ‘download resource’.